lenhard/arch-metrics-replication/README.md

-# Replication package for the paper: "Exploring the Suitability of Source Code Anomaly Metrics for Indicating Architectural Inconsistencies"
+# Replication package for the paper: "Exploring the Suitability of Source Code Metrics for Indicating Architectural Inconsistencies"

 This repository is to contain:
  - Models for the intended architecture of the objects of study